queer/singyeong/README.md

 names based on tags.
 Check out the "Service discovery" section in API.md for more.

+### Do I need sidecar containers if I'm running in Kubernetes?

+Nope.

+### Does it support clustering / multi-master / ...?

+No. Hopefully someday.

 ## Why?

 I write [Discord](https://discordapp.com/) bots.
 With how Discord bot